Inflectra/rapise-documentation/docs/Guide/selenium_webdriver.md

 ![clip0019](./img/selenium_webdriver5.png)

-When using the [Web Spy](web_spy.md) with a Selenium profile you will notice that the web browser icon / name shows “Selenium” rather than the browser name and the option to Track an item (CTRL+T) is not present.
+When using the [Web Spy](web_spy.md) with a Selenium profile you will notice that the web browser icon / name shows “Selenium” rather than the browser name and the option to Track an item ++ctrl+t++ is not present.
 That means you need to **select the HTML
 DOM object in the DOM Tree and learn it from there** (rather than clicking on the web page itself which is possible when using a native browser profile).